 Making Steve Roper Proud

 The Sierra High Route is a 195-mile long route charted through the backcountry — and along some existing trails — of the High Sierra Nevada.
 It was devised by noted Sierra climber and historian Steve Roper, and originally, discreetly, published in book form in 1982.
-I first learned about it in 2013 during my thru-hike when the wonderfully thought-full hiker “Manchurian.”
+I first learned about it in 2013 during my thru-hike when the wonderfully thought-full hiker “Manchurian1.”
 Manchurian hiked a section of the Sierra High Route between Reds Meadow and Tuolumne, I’m not sure how much of it he conquered but I remember him telling me it wasn’t too hard, and that the only sign of humanity he found out there was a deflated helium balloon.

 When the Pacific Crest Trail and it’s burgeoning “culture” totally disenfranchised me earlier this year, I made a rather knee-jerk decision to ditch the PCT and instead tackle that remote and “not too hard” Sierra High Route.